Growing for Good

 PCC Community Markets

 PCC is Seattle’s largest grocery co-op and is the funder.
-With strong existing relationships through their PCC Food Bank Program, PCC has played an active role in the partnership by communicating to local food banks.
+With a strong member base and relationships through their PCC Food Bank Program, PCC has played an active role in the partnership by communicating to local food banks, amplifying our work, and raising funds.

 Harvest Against Hunger

-HAH is an organization that develops and shares innovative hunger relief solutions and plays a unique role with its Farm to Food Pantry Program.
-As an implementing partner, HAH is instrumental in providing the tools and knowledge of their preexisting Farm to Community programs to help shape and model the Growing for Good program.
+HAH has piloted and honed innovative hunger relief solutions such as the statewide Farm to Food Pantry program.
+As an implementing partner, HAH is instrumental in providing the tools and knowledge to assist growers and hunger relief organizations in building successful relationships.

 Neighborhood Farmers Markets